isawangyx/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tip:**
-- The phone number must belong to an existing patron.
+- The phone number must belong to an existing person.
 - Date and time must be in the format: `yyyy-MM-dd h:mm a`
   (e.g., `2025-04-03 2:30 PM`).
 - `PAX` refers to your dining group size, with a maximum of 500.